 Day 7.
 Trans-Siberian - Novosibirsk

-Photographer Ruslan Galeev Today you will ride from the Ural part of Russia to the Western Siberia and pass many small cities.
-The biggest and most known of them are Tyumen and Omsk.
+Photographer Ruslan Galeev Today you will ride from the Ural part of Russia to the Western Siberia, passing through many small towns.
+The largest and most famous are Tyumen and Omsk.

 In the evening you’ll arrive in Novosibirsk city.
-Here our guide will drive you to the hotel, and recommend you some nice places to enjoy local food for dinner.
+Here our guide will take you to your hotel and recommend some nice places to enjoy local food for dinner.

 Day 8.
 Novosibirsk - Gorno-Altaisk

-Many interesting places are located along the Trans-Siberian railroad.
-Altai mountains is one of them.
-Early in the morning we will drive you to the Novosibirsk airport, where you’ll take an S7 airline flight to Gorno-Altaisk city.
-There you’ll explore one of the most beautiful natural areas of Russia.
+There are many interesting places along the Trans-Siberian railway.
+The Altai Mountains are one of them.
+Early in the morning we'll drive you to Novosibirsk airport, where you'll take an S7 Airline flight to the city of Gorno-Altaisk.
+Here you'll explore one of the most beautiful wilderness areas in Russia.

-Our Altai guide will meet you at the airport and drive you to the hotel, located in the Chemal area.
+Our Altai guide will meet you at the airport and drive you to your hotel in the Chemal area.

 Day 9.
 Chemal - Inegen

-Today you’ll get acquainted with the Chuyskiy Trakt, or Chuya Highway.
-Chuya Highway is one of the most scenic roads in the world.
-Landmarks along the road are stunning.
-And in the next three days you’ll be able to explore it in all its glory.
-We will have a drive almost to the Mongolian border (from low mountains to mountains covered with glaciers).
+Today you'll get to know the Chuyskiy Trakt, or Chuya Highway.
+The Chuya Highway is one of the most scenic roads in the world.
+The landmarks along the way are breathtaking.
+And over the next three days, you'll get to see it in all its glory.
+We will drive almost to the Mongolian border (from low mountains to glacier covered mountains).

-After the early breakfast we’ll cover 230 kilometers in a day.
+After an early breakfast, we'll cover 230 kilometres a day.

 - We will go through Seminsky mountain pass (1717 m high) and Chike-Taman mountain crossing.
 The latter one is not as high as the former; however, its steep hillside is impressive.

-- Visit the Karakol valley.
-Here you’ll see pazyryk burial mounds and learn about skiff culture.
+- Visit the Karakol Valley.
+Here you'll see the Pazyryk burial mounds and learn about the skiff culture.

-- enjoy the view of the confluence of Chuya and Katun rivers.
-These rivers are of different colour; in a place where they get mixed together, you can relish picturesque paints of turquoise whirls.
+- Enjoy the view of the confluence of the Chuya and Katun rivers.
+These rivers are of different colours; at the place where they meet you can enjoy picturesque turquoise swirls.

 Tonight you'll stay in a small hotel on the Katun river bank, at the very bottom of a mountain, where it is calm and quiet.